Has a plugin update ever affected your website? Or are you afraid of modifying your website while keeping your audiences on hold?

 - Locate the WP STAGING plugin and click Install this Plugin.

-- Select the Child Site(s) you’d like to install the plugin in within your dashboard.
+- Select the Child Site(s) in which you’d like to install the plugin within your dashboard.

 - An Installation Option box will open.
 Make sure you select the Activate after installation option.

-Method 2: Install WP STAGING plugin directly to the Child site(s).
+Method 2: Install the WP STAGING plugin directly to the Child site(s).

 This method is the typical plugin installation if you’d like to install the plugin individually on all Child Sites.